psychemedia/storytelling-notes/grateful_dead.md

 "Well," said Shaking-head, "I have been keeping back your enemies this long time; but I'll let them at you now, and I'll raise up more.
 I'll put the whole kingdom of Erin against you."

 The giant stopped a moment, and said: "I believe you'd do that if it served you."
-So he took

-the sword off his belt and handed it to his guest.
+So he took the sword off his belt and handed it to his guest.
 Shaking-head gave it to the king's son, who mounted his steed, and they both went away.

-When they had gone some distance from the giant's castle Shaking-head said to the king's son, "Where shall we be to-night? — -.you have more knowledge than I."
+When they had gone some distance from the giant's castle Shaking-head said to the king's son, "Where shall we be to-night? — you have more knowledge than I."

 "Indeed then I have not," said the king's son; "I have no knowledge at all of where we are going; it is you who have the knowledge."